3DCoded/Happy-Hare/Tool-and-Gate-Maps.md

 > KlipperScreen Happy Hare edition has a nice editor with color picker for easy updating<br>
 > [Spoolman](Spoolman-Support) integration can also be used to automatically update colors

+> [!TIP]
+> The initial gate map (and therefore the default after a reset `MMU_GATE_MAP RESET=1`) can also be specified in the `mmu_parameters.cfg` file by updating the follow list parameters, ensuring each is the same length as the number of gates.
+E.g.<br>
+>
+> ```yml
+> gate_material:        PLA,    ABS,    ABS,    ABS+,   PLA,    PLA,    PETG,   TPU,    ABS
+> gate_color:           red,    black,  yellow, green,  blue,   indigo, ffffff, grey,   black
+> gate_spool_id:        3,      2,      1,      4,      5,      6,      7,      -1,     9
+> gate_status:          1,      0,      1,      2,      2,     -1,     -1,      0,      1
+> gate_speed_override:  100,    100,    100,    100,    100,    100,    100,    50,     100
+> ```
+>
+> If not specified or commented out (the default) the gate map will default and reset to empty attributes.
+Remember this is the default/reset values.
+With persistence enabled (`persistence_level`) the latest values are remembered accross restarts.

 <br>

 ## ![#f03c15](resources/f03c15.png) ![#c5f015](resources/c5f015.png) ![#1589F0](resources/1589F0.png) Slicer Tool Map